What is a Minimum Viable Product? (MVP)

 xDesign MVP Process

 Our process is designed to give structure to the MVP process at the same time allowing for flexibility.
 We can help take you through similar apps in the industry and help to create persona user sets.
 From there we work with you to determine functional requirements and user stories.
-We adopt a MoSCoW (must have, should have, could have, wont have) methodology which is a prioritisation technique in software development to reach an understanding with you about the importance of every requirement.
-This then helps to define the basis for MVP.

 Once this has been worked out, we move on to creating information architecture and wireframes to accurately map out how the solution will work.
 This is a collaborative and fast to iterate process in which we provide a set of tools for users to offer feedback.
 From there, we move on to creating a design prototype, designing a key user journey and integrating some basic navigation.
 This prototype is shared via a link to either internal or external users for testing.